 The Royal Easter Show

-I sometimes think Easter might best remembered for what it used to be rather than the politically sanitized event we call Easter today.
-Remember when they wouldn't even hold the Easter Show on Good Friday out of respect for the significance of the day?
+I sometimes think Easter might best be remembered for what it used to be rather than the politically sanitized event we call Easter today.
+There was a time when they wouldn't even hold the Easter Show on Good Friday out of respect for the significance of the day?
 That was a long time ago.
-Still, in the end, the significance of Easter can never rely on a cultural event.
-The significance of the empty tomb touches the dark recesses of the human soul.
-It is within the inner being and in the end, there alone that light shines into the darkness, just as the tomb was lit long ago.
+Still, in the end, the significance of Easter can never be eradicated by the sanitizing efforts of secular society.
+The significance of the empty tomb is like a piercing light enlightening the dark recesses of the human soul; the hope of life in death.